 The shift in career development expectations from new hires are leading to shorter tenures.
 Although the Group is increasing its effort on retaining critical capabilities and knowledge, following any departure of new external hires, there can be no assurance that this effort will be successful.
 Furthermore, broader economic and ESG trends may impact the Group's ability to retain key employees and may increase competition for highly talented employees, potentially resulting in the loss of experienced employees.

-If the Group is unable to retain its existing key employees or to attract and retain skilled talent in the future, critical positions may be left vacant, which could adversely impact the delivery of strategic objectives, which could ultimately impact the Group's results of operations, financial condition and achieving its ESG related ambitions.
+If the Group is unable to retain its existing key employees or to attract and retain skilled talent in the future, critical positions may be left vacant, which could adversely impact the delivery of strategic objectives, which could ultimately impact the Group's results of operations, financial condition and achieving its ESG related ambitions and cause the Group to fail to deliver on its strategic growth plans.

-High voluntary employee turnover may also reduce organisational performance and productivity, which may have a further adverse impact on the Group's results of operations and financial condition.
+High voluntary employee turnover may also reduce organisational performance and productivity, which may have a further adverse impact on the Group's results of operations and financial condition and cause the Group to fail to deliver on its strategic growth plans.